Siddhesh-09/Azure-App-Service-Python-3.14/README.md

 # 🚀 Azure App Service Deployment with Python

 ## 📌 Overview
-This project demonstrates how to build and deploy a **Python 3.14 web application** on Microsoft Azure using **Azure App Service**, with source code hosted on GitHub.
+This project demonstrates how to build and deploy a Python 3.14 web application on Microsoft Azure using Azure App Service, with source code hosted on GitHub.

-The application serves a static HTML page (`index.html`) from the root directory and is deployed directly from GitHub using Azure’s built-in deployment integration.
+The application serves a static HTML page (index.html) from the root directory and is deployed directly from GitHub using Azure’s built-in deployment integration.

 ---

 ## 🛠️ What I Did

 - Created an Azure App Service instance
-- Selected **Python 3.14 runtime**
+- Selected Python 3.14 runtime
 - Built a Python application serving an HTML file
 - Pushed the code to GitHub
 - Connected GitHub repository to Azure App Service